Filter Scholarships By:

 Pro Tips for Maximizing Your Scholarship Hustle

-• Start Early: Don’t wait until senior year to start applying.
-Some scholarships are open to juniors, sophomores, or even middle schoolers.
+• Start early: Many scholarships are open to juniors, sophomores, and even younger students.

 The Bottom Line